darryllane/SQLSearch/README.md

 How do I use it?

 You can issue 'ruby sqlsearch.rb --help' for a list of commands.
-However, the most basic connection synatax would be:
+However, the most basic connection syntax would be:

+DATABASE AUTHENTICATION
 $ruby sqlsearch.rb -u sa -p password -t 10.0.0.1

-The above command would connect using system administrator(SA) credentials and attempt to find sensitive keywords in table and column names.

-To connect using Windows authentication you need to add the '-w' command switch and a '-d' domain name.
-For example:
+WINDOWS AUTHENTICATION
 $ruby sqlsearch.rb -w -u administrator -p password -d WORKGROUP -t 10.0.0.1

-The '-q' switch can be used to output SQL queries for each match.

-The '-s' switch can be used to output a sample row of data from the matched table or column.

-The '-e' switch can be used to increase the amount of rows returned for '-s' to a maximum of 10.